LF-Decentralized-Trust/project-proposals/proposals/incubation/velocitycore.md

 ## Solution

-The software architecture of the network is included in the following diagram.
+The architecture of the stack is included in the following diagram.
 The proposed contributions that make up the proposed **VelocityCore** project from the existing Velocity Network software components are shaded in light blue: